Skip to main content

 Why Not Just Do Kegels at Home?

-Research shows that up to 50% of women perform Kegels incorrectly when self-taught.
+Research shows up to 50 percent of women perform Kegels incorrectly when self-taught.
 They bear down instead of lifting, hold their breath, recruit the wrong muscles, or do Kegels when their pelvic floor is already too tight (which makes things worse).
-Without proper assessment, you do not know whether your pelvic floor is weak, overactive, poorly coordinated, or some combination.
-The treatment for each is different.

 It is the difference between physical therapy and a guess.

-Does It Work for Everyone?
+Does Pelvic Floor PT Work for Everyone?

-Pelvic floor PT does not work for 100% of people.
-Some conditions are complex and require multi-disciplinary care.
+Some conditions are complex and require multi-disciplinary care (medication, surgery, mental health support, other specialists).
 Some patients have underlying issues that PT alone cannot resolve.
-And success depends in part on consistency — doing your home exercises, showing up for sessions, and being patient with the process.
+Success depends in part on consistency: doing your home exercises, showing up for sessions, and being patient with the process.

 The worst outcome is not trying PT and having it not fully work.
-The worst outcome is never trying it and spending years thinking you just have to live with symptoms that were treatable all along.
+The worst outcome is never trying it and spending years thinking you have to live with symptoms that were treatable all along.

 Why I Believe in This Work — Personally